renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## writeDiscoveredRepos

-The defaut behavior is for Renovate to process the repositories it finds.
+By default, Renovate processes each repository that it finds.
-But you can use this optional parameter to let Renovate write the discovered repositories to a JSON file and exit.
+You can use this optional parameter so Renovate writes the discovered repositories to a JSON file and exits.

 Usage: `renovate --write-discovered-repos=/tmp/renovate-repos.json`